bpasanek/puzzlepoesis/pieces.md

 ## Pieces

-As we create new puzzles, we generate critical commentary.
-These writings highlight relevant aspects of the design process, emphasizing the interplay between a poem and its physical manifestation.
+As we create new puzzles, we generate critical commentary, archiving it here.
+These writings highlight aspects of the design process, emphasizing the interplay between a poem and its physical manifestation.

+For a quick overview of what the Puzzle Poesis group is all about, we recommend starting (where we did) with "How to Make a Poem into a Puzzle".

 Currently we are writing under four headings: Events, Computation, Fabrication, and Solving.